Posted by Brent Wilson on 9/27/2016 to Planting & Growing Tips

 1. Aborting New Shoots

 This practice is an easy way to control your bamboo grove.
 It simply involves destroying new shoots.
-New shoots emerge only one time a year in spring are are easiest to remove after they have reached about 6-12" tall.
+New shoots emerge only one time a year in spring and are easiest to remove after they have reached about 6 to 12" tall.
 New shoots have a very high water content to support the rapid grow that bamboo undergoes in its first 60 days of life.
 During this fragile time bamboo is very easy to abort and control.
 Once aborted the cane will never grow again.

 First, identify unwanted shoots: those that emerge outside of your desired growth area.